Generational Leadership for Inclusion and Diversity in the Workplace

 A company with a generational leadership style encourages open dialogue among the generations, which can lead to improved collaboration in organizations, increased commitment and motivation among team members, and more innovative solutions.

-How can leaders and managers execute properly if they don’t acknowledge that there is a problem, to begin with?
+How can leaders and managers effectively execute their duties if they fail to acknowledge the existence of a problem in the first place?
 They need to understand where each side is coming from to gauge expectations.
 Furthermore, they should try to understand what both sides want from one another through active listening.
 Leadership development is necessary.

 For instance, if you’re struggling to understand why your younger employees aren’t taking the initiative, set up a meeting with them to discuss how their generation differs from yours.
 You may find out that they value different things than you did at their age—maybe they don’t feel like they need to take charge or be assertive to get ahead in their career because of technology or social media.
 You can use this knowledge to help guide your management style and lead by example.